NicholasN3Y/Vector_Space_Model_IR/A0112224B/README.txt

 == General Notes about this assignment ==

+punctuations that appear before or after a term are pruned. terms that have '/' are split into two terms

 Place your comments or requests here for Min to read.
 Discuss your architecture or experiments in general.
 A paragraph or two is usually sufficient.